-Visual quality and flowering in 2009 and 2010 varied by cultivar and site.
+Each year's visual quality and flowering varied by cultivar and site.
 Regardless of cultivar, north Florida plants received higher visual quality ratings than south Florida plants.
 'Howard' Japanese privet, 'Jack Frost' Japanese privet, and 'Variegatum' Chinese privet had very good to excellent landscape performance at both sites.
-After 72 weeks, north Florida plants were 1.2 to 2.8 times larger and produced 31 times more fruit than south Florida plants.
-Data on 2010 plant size and fruit yield is currently being collected.
+North Florida plants grew 1.2 to 2.8 times larger and produced 31 times more fruit than south Florida plants.
+Data on plant size and fruit yield is being analyzed.

 Seed viability and germination experiments were conducted using fruit collected from larger, independent populations of Chinese privet, glossy privet and Japanese privet.
 Pre-germination viability was 81% (Chinese privet), 92% (glossy privet), and 57% (Japanese privet).
-Seed viability and germination of seeds from cultivars will be assessed on all selections in which sufficient fruit was collected.
+Seed viability and germination of seeds from cultivars is being assessed on all selections in which sufficient fruit was collected.